IBM/node-sdk-core/README.md

   }
 }
 ```

-The example above uses [Tough Cookie](https://www.npmjs.com/package/tough-cookie) to provide these capabilities, but other cookie jar libraries can be used.

 ## Issues
 If you encounter an issue with this project, you are welcome to submit a [bug report](https://github.com/IBM/node-sdk-core/issues).